RESEARCH STARTER

 ㅏ ㅑ ㅓ ㅕ ㅗ ㅛ ㅜ ㅠ ㅡ ㅢ

-The language is not considered as a tonal language in the way that Chinese is.
+The language is not considered a tonal language in the way that Chinese is.
 In tonal languages, the intonation or inflection of words can alter the meaning.
-Korean language is not dependent on the speech tone and does not possess a variety of pitches or accents on words.
+The Korean language is not dependent on speech tone and does not possess a variety of pitches or accents on words.
 Instead, a steady pattern is followed without a specific stress on a phrase.
 Tonal inflection rises slightly at the completion of a sentence.

 There are six dialects comprising the Korean language, divided according to areas of the country such as central, northwest, northeast, southeast, and southwest, with the sixth being Cheju.
 The Cheju dialect is the only one that is not as easily understood by all as are the other dialects.
 The Korean language is the official language of both South and North Korea.